samulisuomi/basket-frontend/README.md

 ## Future improvements
 * Split Redux logic.
 * Maybe use CSS Modules (or similar) to have non-global styles.
 Currently namespacing is done manually.
-* Maybe use Immutable (to remove Object.assigns and to boost performance).
+* Maybe use Immutable.
 * Code using dialogs could be refactored.
 * Implement filtering of the list.
 * Implement deleting all the bought items with one button.
-* Add a backend service and tweak/expand parts with TODO comments to utilize one.
+* Add a backend service and tweak/expand parts with "TODO:" comments to utilize one.

 # Development